Before you get in touch…

 The Records Office’s hours of operation are Monday, Tuesday, Wednesday and Friday 10:00 to 16:00 (Thursday - 09:30 to 15:30).

-If you are a qualified solicitor, qualified lawyer from another jurisdiction, or a legal academic, and you wish to practise as a barrister in England and Wales, you need to transfer to the Bar of England and Wales.
+If you are a qualified solicitor, qualified lawyer from another jurisdiction, or a legal academic, and you wish to practise as a barrister in England and Wales, you will need to be admitted to the Bar of England and Wales.
 Depending on your qualifications and experience, you may be exempt from some or all of the training components required to become a barrister in this jurisdiction.
-Some of these exemptions may be granted subject to passing the Bar Transfer Test (BTT).
+Some of these exemptions may be granted subject to passing assessments as a Bar Transfer Test (BTT) candidate.

 Students with degrees from outside the UK or Republic of Ireland who wish to undertake the GDL must apply to us for a Certificate of Academic Standing.
 We will issue a Certificate of Academic Standing to you if we are satisfied that the qualifications you hold, and/or the experience you have gained, are equivalent to a UK honours degree of at least lower second class (2:2).

-For further information about completing the academic component of becoming a barrister, please visit this webpage.
+For further information about completing the academic component of Bar training, please visit this webpage.
 There are a number of waivers and exemptions from the requirements of the academic component, which can all be found on our waivers and exemptions page.

-Any pupillage registration forms or certificates should be emailed to the Pupillage Records inbox (firstname.lastname@example.org).
+Any pupillage registration forms or certificates should be emailed to the Authorisations Team ([email protected]).

 Finally, please note that provisional practising certificates are valid for up to 30 days after completion of the practising period of pupillage/work-based learning.
-Provided that it is within this period, and you have appropriate insurance in place, you may continue to practise while waiting to receive your full qualification certificate.
+Provided that it is within this period, and you have appropriate insurance in place, you may continue to practise while waiting to receive your Confirmation of Full Qualification letter.